tadadev-c/TournamentTracker/README.md

-        Sql Code for creating needed tables and stored procedures test.sql is used just for testing it deletes all tables firstly run the storedprocedures.sql then db.sql(two times the last one) Also change the connection string in the same file if u using mysql
+        Sql Code for creating needed tables and stored procedures test.sql is used just for testing it deletes all tables firstly run the storedprocedures.sql then db.sql(two times the last one) Also change the connection string in the app.config file if u using mysql

          <connectionStrings>
           <add name="tournaments" connectionString="Server=localhost;Port=3310;Database=tournaments;Uid=root;Pwd=1234567890;" providerName="MySql.Data.MySqlClient" />